Accident Preparedness: For Best Results, Prepare for the Worst

 Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 Preparation is part of being a responsible driver, but car insurance is only one aspect of being prepared for an accident.
 Drivers can’t predict when or where an accident will occur.
 Otherwise, we’d all be able to avoid the physical and financial damages.
-It’s important to be prepared for the possibility of a collision or mechanical malfunction at all times.
+It’s important to be prepared for the possibility of motor vehicle collisions or mechanical malfunction at all times.
 From being stranded in a snowstorm or when driving long distance to handling fender bender traffic collisions, here are ten supplies that equip drivers for the worst.